Tasselled-Wobbegong17/Group-Scratch-Project/README.md

 Junior phase group scratch project

-We are using the Realty in US api on RapidAPI to get real estate listings

 ## Description

 As a team of 4, we worked to develop a full-stack real-estate search application.
 Not Zillow is designed to give users access to a realtime nationwide search engine.
 Not Zillow authenticates it's users, pulls real-time data, and allows the user to filter by a variety of fields, securely and efficiently.

+We are using the 'Realty in US' api on RapidAPI to get real estate listings.

 ## Getting Started